miklevin/MikeLev.in/_posts/2022-05-20-easy-peasy-computer-literacy.md

 headline: Discovering My Computer Literacy at 50 - Exploring the Divide Between VSCode and Vim
 description: At 50 years old, I discovered my passion for Linux, Python, vim & git, and have been mastering it for 10 years.
 I use JupyterLab for learning, and am concerned about relying on vendor-driven power-tools like VSCode.
 To combat this, I'm following the JupyterLab contributors on Github and Twitter to ensure the Mac and Windows versions are up-to-date.
 Read my article to learn more about the divide between VSCode.
 keywords: Computer Literacy, Linux, Python, Vim, Git, JupyterLab, VSCode, Jeremy Howard, Donald Knuth, .ipynb-files, .py-files, Copy/Paste, Article, Vendor-Driven Power-Tools, Mac, Windows, Auto-Update, Uninstall, Download, Re-Install
-categories: vscode, git, linux, vim, python, copy/paste, mac, jupyterlab
+categories: vscode, git, jupyterlab, mac, linux, vim, copy/paste, python
 permalink: /blog/easy-peasy-computer-literacy/
 layout: post
 ---